sanger-pathogens/assorted-sub-workflows/README.md

 #### Consensus sequence generation

-a Python script is used to parse the VCF file and to report well-supported gentype calls into the context of the reference sequence, using `N` characters to represent sites where the genotype is uncertain due to too low mapping quality of read coverage.
+A Python script is used to parse the VCF file and to report well-supported genotype calls into the context of the reference sequence, using `N` characters to represent sites where the genotype is uncertain due to too low mapping quality or read coverage.

 #### Genotype/Variant filtering